What is document archiving & how to automate it?

 Step 3: Implement a retention schedule

 Now, it’s time to set a retention schedule.
-Basically, understand the documents that need to be retained and the ones that don’t.
+Understand the documents that need to be retained and those that don’t.

 You must maintain original annual financial reports as they might be required down the road.
-Research the federal, local, state, and industry-specific rules you need to follow.
+Research the federal, local, state, and industry-specific rules you must follow.

 Eg Keep all IRS and tax-related documents for at least seven years.

-Next, demolish all documents that do not require to be archived or never will be stored permanently at all, such as vendor catalogs, junk mail, and duplicate copies.
+Next, demolish all documents that do not require archiving or will never be stored permanently, such as vendor catalogs, junk mail, and duplicate copies.
 You can digitize them by scanning them and extracting information using OCR software.

 Step 4: Digitize paper files